karma0/nombot/README.md

 ### Exchanges
 * Extensible for any exchange _(currently only supports coinigy)_.
-* Exchange helper facilities; _connection pooling, websockets, threading, etc._
+* Exchange helper facilities; _connection pooling, websockets, shared contexts.
-  _(coming soon)_
 * Mutiple exchange connectivity allowing for arbitrage.
-* Strive toward forward-compatible interfaces.
+* Strive toward dynamic, forward-compatible interfaces.

 ### Currencies
 _(coming soon)_
 * All currencies possible (with some configuration).
 * Strive towards forward-compatible; _if the exchange supports it, it will work_.
-* Wallet support, allowing for automated coin transfers.
+* Wallet support, allowing for automated coin transfers. _(coming soon)_

 ### Algorithms
 * Implementation is independent of strategy, allowing for maximal reuse,